 Return Times if you Fail the Skills Test

-If you do not have previous driving experience and you fail a skills test on your first or second attempt, you must wait two weeks to be retested, regardless of your age.
+If you fail a CDL skills test on your first or second attempt, you must wait one week to be retested.

 FMCSA regulation 396.17